scottrsm/shell/README.md

     Find all words from the alphabet, "oavtle" + "g", where "g" has to be used.
     Uses default minimum word length of 4.
-    There is one special word, volatage -- special here means a word that uses all the letters.
+    There is one special word, "voltage" -- special here means a word that uses all the letters.

 **Example 2:** sbee -m 5 clodym ef